First Time Renting or Buying

 When you pay for the annual rent of the lot that is the only timeframe you have agreement for.
 The resort owner can refuse to rent it to you the next year and then you have a problem.
 That may be rare but it is legally possible.

-It is quite difficult to find good information on park model trailers.
+It is quite difficult to find good information on park models.
 After a lot of searching we have located some sites that provide information but even those tend to be more generally about house trailers and/or recreational vehicles.

 The average park model is really very inexpensive. (see: how much will it cost)